What Is Equipment Maintenance? (And Why It’s So Important)

 Pen and Paper

-As a manager, this method will force you to constantly chase down your employees to figure out the progress of a work order to see if it’s in progress or completed.
-Most of your time will be wasted in endless back-and-forth with your employees if you choose to use this method
+As a manager, this method will force you to constantly chase down your maintenance technicians to figure out the progress of a work order to see if it’s in progress or completed.

 Spreadsheets

 While spreadsheets may be more efficient than pen and paper, you will still need to fill in the bulk of information manually if you opt for this method of logging equipment maintenance actions.
-Spreadsheets are more organized and helps keeps all your work orders in one centralized place.
-However, it suffers from many of the same problems pen and problem has in managing your team, you still have to constantly remind your employees of the work orders assigned to them and follow up with them to understand the progress of a work order.
+Spreadsheets are more organized and help keep all your work orders in one centralized place.
+However, they suffer from many of the same problems as pen and problem in managing your team, as you still have to constantly remind your employees of the work orders assigned to them and follow up with them to understand the progress of a work order.

-By far the most efficient of your options, a work order software is your best bet for staying organized as you plan equipment maintenance.
-A good work order software might even be available for desktop and mobile use, and may be conveniently available in the app store.
-It acts as a centralized, electronic database to create and track all of your existing work orders, and makes it easy to stay on top of all equipment maintenance actions.
-There are many options available, so spend some time researching which program might work best for your business.
+By far the most efficient of your options, a CMMS software is your best bet for staying organized when creating a proper maintenance plan for equipment management.
+Coast, for instance, is available for desktop and mobile use, and it acts as a centralized, electronic database to create and track all of your existing work orders.
+This makes it easy to stay on top of all equipment maintenance checklists, and it can even be used for asset management as you start to scale your operations and add more equipment to the fold.

 Why worry when you can Coast?